Thermal conductivity of Li$_3$PS$_4$ solid electrolytes with ab initio accuracy: Results

-In the following we show that, due to the strong anharmonic effects of \LiPS, and since NQE are shown to be largely negligible, GKMD has to be preferred with respect to LM even at low $T$.
-To show this, we consider the $\gamma$ phase of \LiPS, and compute $\kappa$ adopting the BTE with its recent extensions to include the effects of lattice dynamics \cite{Simoncelli2019, Isaeva2019}.
-To account for \textit{inter}band transitions between vibrational modes, we adopt the quasi-harmonic Green-Kubo (QHGK) formalism~\cite{Isaeva2019,NoteFiorentino}, as implemented in $\kappa$ALD$o$ \cite{Barbalinardo2020}.
+In the following, we show that, due to the strong anharmonic effects of \LiPS, and since NQE are shown to be largely negligible, GKMD has to be preferred with respect to LM even for the $\gamma$ phase, at $T \gtrsim 200$~K. To show this, we compute $\kappa$ adopting {LM with the recent formulations described in Refs.~\onlinecite{Simoncelli2019, Isaeva2019}, which, besides recovering the BTE, are also able to account for effective corrections due to \textit{interband} transitions between vibrational modes.
+To do so, we adopt the quasi-harmonic Green-Kubo (QHGK) formalism~\cite{Isaeva2019,NoteFiorentino}, as implemented in $\kappa$ALD$o$ \cite{Barbalinardo2020}.}

 Figure \ref{fig:QHGK} shows LM results for PBE0 model, which displays the best overall accuracy against experiments for several physical observables~\cite{Gigli2023}.
 The vibrational density of states (VDOS), Fig.~\ref{fig:QHGK}(a), and the mode bandwidths $\Gamma$, plotted at $T=200$ K in Fig.~\ref{fig:QHGK}(b), are computed from finite differences using the \textsc{librascal}-ASE calculator \cite{librascal,ASE2017}, interfaced with $\kappa$ALD$o$.
 The per-mode contribution to the thermal conductivity, and its cumulative value, $\mathcal{C}(\omega)$, are shown in Fig.~\ref{fig:QHGK}(c) for $T=200$~K. We stress that $\mathcal{C}(\omega)$ stems from a modal representation of heat transport.
 Therefore it is must \textit{not} be misinterpreted as an energy flux PSD: in fact, the lattice thermal conductivity can be either estimated in terms of the $\omega\to 0$ limit of the energy-flux PSD, or as the $\omega\to\infty$ limit of the cumulant function $\mathcal{C}(\omega)$.
-See SM~\cite{suppmat} for further tests and computational details.
+See SM~\cite{suppmat} for further tests and computational details along with a study of the temperature dependence of the spectral decomposition of $\kappa$.